hidashhi/api-doc/js.md

 The Javascript API is intrinsic to the HidashHi real time communication and can be integrated into an application/website to make use of the HidashHi resources.
 Applications may send and receive text messages, place and receive calls, and use other features on the Hidashhi platform.
 The Javascript API is served as a Javascript file from the HidashHi CDN.
-It is available in a minified version at <provided-HidashHi CDN>/js/api/1/hi.js (or <provided-HidashHi CDN>/js/api/1/hi.dev.js while we are in beta).
+It is available in a minified version at [provided-HidashHi CDN]/js/api/1/hi.js.

 For usage examples, please have a look at [our API examples on Github](https://github.com/hidashhi/api-examples).

-The Javascript API uses the [Socket.io](http://www.socket.io) Client as a transport layer.
+The Javascript API uses the [Socket.io](http://www.socket.io) Client as a transport layer, currently still at Socket.io 0.9.16 since this older version has proven to be the most stable.

 [back to top](#toc)
 <br />